Skip to content

-The Drinking in the suburbs: the experiences of Aboriginal young people project aims to collect current data on alcohol use and drinking behaviour among young Aboriginal people in the suburban districts of Queens Park and Canning in Perth, Western Australia.
+The Drinking in the suburbs: the experiences of Aboriginal young people research project aims to collect current data on alcohol use and drinking behaviour among young Aboriginal people in suburban Perth, Western Australia.

 The specific objectives of the project are to: